-The purpose of primary processing is to reduce the volume and weight of faecal material to facilitate storage, transport and further (secondary) treatment.
+The purpose of

+primary processing is to reduce the volume and weight of faecal material to facilitate storage, transport and further (secondary) treatment.
 Primary processing takes place in chambers below the toilet.
-Here the faeces are kept ('contained') for a certain organisms and competition for nutrients.
-In some of the basic models developed in Zimbabwe the processing takes place in a shallow pit beneath the eco-toilet.
+Here the faeces are kept ('contained') for a certain period.
+During this containment the number of pathogens will be reduced as a result of storage time (6-12 months), decomposition, dehydration of shallow pit.
+During the first year the squatting slab and superstructure are mounted over Pit 1.
+Next year they are shifted to Pit 2 (see also 3.1.4).
+(Design: Peter Morgan, Harare, Zimbabwe, 1998)

-During period. this containment the number of pathogens will be reduced as a result of storage time (6-12)months), decomposition, dehydration (ventilation and the addition of dry material), and increased pH (addition of ash, lime, urea) as well as the other presence of
+(ventilation and the addition of dry material), and increased pH (addition of ash, lime, urea) as well as the presence of other organisms and competition for nutrients.